Inspiration in Design

 We are all designers first and foremost, and the materials and technology we use are there to support and resolve our process with a satisfactory conclusion.

 Here on this website you will find the resources, ideas and information, which will support and guide you, and hopefully inspire you in your work.
 The site is constantly changing and evolving, reflecting the true nature of design in education; and the world we live in.

 Although our focus is mainly Architecture and the Built Environment, we are still open to other forms of design, especially those that are unusual, interesting and original.
 Some of these will be evident within the site.

 So, do not hesitate to make requests, ask for resources or suggest ideas, which will help develop the website further, a contact email is below:

 Email address above.
 Another comments, advice and even mistakes, just contact me

 The resources on this website have evolved over many, many years of teaching, and come from a wide variety of sources, inputs and contacts.

 As a result, I am not completely sure where some of the items come from.
 So, if you recognise any elements which you may own, I fully apologise.
 Just contact me on the email above and I will remove them immediately, unless you give us permission to share them.
-For more information – Press button below:
+For more information – Press button ‘Final Note Link’ button above.

-If you want to know more about the site and where it has all come from, go to ‘Website Background’ or click the button below:
+If you want to know more about the site and where it has all come from, go to ‘Website Information’ or click the button below: